piris/curriculum-vitae-bootstrap-template/README.md

 # Simple CV Bootstrap theme
-Template based on Bootstrap 3 for a curriculum vitae
+Theme based on Bootstrap 3 for a curriculum vitae

 ## Copyright and License